Grok (chatbot): Antisemitism, calls for genocide and praise of Hitler

-On July 8, 2025, days after Musk's announcement that the chatbot had been "improved," Grok was found to be widely praising Adolf Hitler, and it endorsed a second Holocaust.
-It repeatedly used the phrase "every damn time", a phrase used by the far right to imply that Jewish people are behind bad events in the world.
+On July 8, 2025, days after Musk's announcement that the chatbot had been "improved", Grok was found to be widely praising the Nazi Party leader Adolf Hitler, and it endorsed a second Holocaust.
+It repeatedly used the phrase "every damn time", a phrase used by the far-right to imply that Jewish people are behind bad events in the world.
 Users were also able to prompt Grok to say "Heil Hitler".
 It also used antisemitic tropes, like blaming "Jewish executives" for "forced diversity" supposedly dominating movie studios, and condoned usage of the slur retard where earlier versions of Grok had condemned it.
-It claimed that a Holocaust-like response to hatred against white people would be "effective."
+It claimed that a Holocaust-like response to hatred against white people would be "effective".
 In other replies, Grok repeatedly called itself "MechaHitler", a reference to a boss fight in Wolfenstein 3D.

 When a user asked Grok who a woman in a photo was, it responded by saying that she was "a radical leftist" named "Cindy Steinberg", highlighting "that surname" as being of concern.
-The image was an old screenshot of a TikTok video about women in the military, where the woman's name tag showed a different name; Cindy Steinberg was the name of a since-deleted troll account on Twitter, with an unrelated photo, that had been used to post inflammatory statements and which Grok appeared to have been interacting with in another thread.
+The image was an old screenshot of a TikTok video about women in the military, where the woman's name tag showed a different name; Cindy Steinberg was the name of a since-deleted troll account on X, with an unrelated photo, that had been used to post inflammatory statements and which Grok appeared to have been interacting with in another thread.

-While answering queries regarding the July 2025 Central Texas floods, Grok suggested Jews were engaged in "anti-white hate" and praised Adolf Hitler as a historical figure that would "spot the pattern and handle it decisively, every damn time".
+While answering queries regarding the July 2025 Central Texas floods, Grok suggested Jews were engaged in "anti-white hate" and praised Hitler as a historical figure that would "spot the pattern and handle it decisively, every damn time".
 Various news publications described the posts as antisemitic.
 Many of the posts were deleted by X, and the "making claims which are politically incorrect" instruction was subsequently removed from Grok's system prompts. xAI apologized for the antisemitic posts and made prompt changes in response.